Lotta Schelin: International career

-International goals

 Style of play

 In June 2015 Schelin described herself as "not a typical center-forward" as she likes to drop deep or go wide in order to find space: "I always think of the collective because the danger can come from all players.
 Even if I do not score, I pass, I run to attract defenders.
 In the end, I want to win."
 She attributes her unselfish play to her upbringing in communal Swedish culture.
 After moving to Lyon, her instinct to pass to better-placed teammates annoyed her coach Farid Benstiti, who wanted her to concentrate on converting chances herself.
 Sweden's former coach Thomas Dennerby felt that Schelin became more comfortable on the ball after moving to Lyon, but retained her pace and ability in one-on-one situations.

 Schelin is capable of playing as a winger.
 But when Dennerby deployed her wide in the 2007 FIFA Women's World Cup, her Göteborg coach Martin Pringle called for her to be given a more central role: "she is too good a player to play out there".
 China's coach Shang Ruihua highlighted Schelin as Sweden's best player ahead of the countries' opening match at the 2008 Summer Olympics: "Schelin has fast pace and excellent technique, and few defenders could keep up with her."
 Although tall and slender, she is also physically strong; England captain Steph Houghton rated Schelin as the "toughest opponent" of her career.

 As a tall, skilful and prolific Swedish forward, Schelin has frequently drawn comparison with the contemporary male footballer Zlatan Ibrahimović.
 Former Denmark national team manager Peter Bonde branded Schelin "the female Zlatan" in 2005.
 In December 2013, Ibrahimović made an outspoken rejection of any comparison: "I was asked [by Swedish media] in the summer who was the better player, me or Lotta Schelin.
 You're kidding me, right?
 When I've broken all these records, this goal record, the goals in the national team, who shall I compare it to?
 Shall I compare it to whoever has the record, or the ladies?"
 Schelin's national team coach Pia Sundhage described his comments as sad and boring.
 Johanna Frändén, a journalist specialising in coverage of Ibrahimović, noted Schelin's contrasting temperament: "She is polite, charming, she does not have the same arrogance".